beth-ouyang/file2text/README.md

 # file2text

-Python package to read pdf / word file and extract text from it.
+Python package to read WORD (docx) file and extract text from it.

 ## Installation